adam10603/BeamNG-Advanced-Steering/README.md

 ## 🖊️ Intro

 This mod is an overhaul of BeamNG.drive's steering input system for controller and keyboard.
 It provides a steering system that's more aware of the vehicle's underlying physics and results in an improved steering feel that's more intuitive and closer to how real cars behave.
 It's a useful mod for anyone without a steering wheel, regardless of skill level.
+It also includes customizable settings, letting people adjust the steering feel to their liking.

 BeamNG version 0.26+ has two options called ***Oversteer reduction assistant*** and ***Understeer reduction assistant*** which behave similarly to this mod.
 These options are an improvement over not having them at all (like in older versions of the game), however, the steering feel they provide still leaves room for improvement.
 This is where Advanced Steering comes in.